 Figure 2 selects the herding variant of the discrete choice approach, i.e. DCA-HPM, to show the implications of the switching pattern for the evolution of prices and returns.
 First, there are some more chartist episodes than we observed for TPA-HPM, but on the other side the market fractions of this group are less conspicuous here.
 Second, despite the overall dominance of fundamentalists, prices are persistently disconnected from the fundamental value.
+It was already noted at the end of Section 3.1 that this phenomenon is primarily brought about by the low values of the product $\mu\phi$ that we obtain.
+This result is remarkable since price alignment was none of our moments in the estimations.

-This is a remarkable phenomenon since it is not captured by the choice of our moments and so did not enter the estimation.
-As a third point, the returns do seem to exhibit a certain clustering in volatility, although it does not come out so nicely as in the empirical return series in the bottom panel.12 Conforming to our intuition, the periods of higher volatility are clearly seen to be caused by a temporary dominance of chartists in the market.
+As a third point, the returns do seem to exhibit a certain clustering in volatility, although to the naked eye it does not come out so nicely as in the empirical return series in the bottom panel.19 Conforming to our intuition, the periods of higher volatility in the third panel are clearly seen to be caused by a temporary dominance of chartists in the market.
 This interrelationship can be observed in all of the models and we consider it a great theoretical merit of our approach to structural stochastic volatility.
 However, whether the model-generated clustering is satisfactorily close to the empirical phenomenon is an issue for which the precise summary statistics need to be computed and compared.